Solicitor Fees for Lasting Power of Attorney: What to Expect

 Certified Copies

-Another cost to consider is if you need certified copies of the power of attorney document.
+Another cost to consider is if you need certified copies of the lasting power of attorney document.
 Sometimes, organizations like banks or healthcare providers will ask for these.
-The price for certified copies can vary, but your solicitor can provide them for an additional charge.
+The price for certified copies can vary, but your consultant can provide them for an additional charge.

-So, aside from the solicitor’s fee, make sure to budget for these extra costs when planning to set up a power of attorney.
+So, aside from the consultant’s fee, make sure to budget for these extra costs when planning to set up a power of attorney.

 The Value of Professional Advice